eveliotc/carbonite/README.md

 <hr/>

-Carbonite aims to deal with your data POJOs (JavaBeans folks anyone?) without boilerplate code, so you can forguet about ORMs, SQLite, `Cursor`s, `ContentProvider`s, etc. for data that you arleady hold in `Object`s anyways.
+Carbonite aims to deal with your data POJOs (JavaBeans folks anyone?) without boilerplate code, so you can forgforgetuet about ORMs, SQLite, `Cursor`s, `ContentProvider`s, etc. for data that you already hold in `Object`s anyways.

-Although it can be used as the only persistence solution on Android, is not one of carbonite goals to do so, you should evaluate when traditional persistence solutions make more sense based in your problem.
+Although it can be used as the only persistence solution on Android, *it is not* one of carbonite goals to do so, you should evaluate when traditional persistence solutions make more sense based on your problem.

-**Note**: Carbonite is currently under heavy first version development so API and such might change among versions.
+**Note**: Carbonite is currently under heavy first version development so API and stuff might change among versions, please bear with us.

 ### How does it work?